MinaRashad/CRYPTO/README.md

          monoAlphabetic('HelloWorld','secrt') => 'DTIILWLOIR'
          monoAlphabetic('DTIILWLOIR','secrt' , false) =>  'HELLOWORLD'
-**NOTE: MAKE SURE THE KEY PHRASE DOES NOT HAS A REPEATING CHARACHTER. e.g. 'secret' will not work because theere are 2 'e's**
+**NOTE: MAKE SURE THE KEY PHRASE DOES NOT HAS A REPEATING CHARACHTER. e.g. 'secret' will not work because there are 2 'e's**

 ## atbash:
   atbash(msg,isEncrypt [optional]) : isEncrypt default value is true if false it will decrypt instead